Richard Knill: Life

 He was born at Braunton, Devon, on 14 April 1787, the fourth child of Richard Knill, a carpenter (died 15 December 1826), and Mary Tucker (died 1826).
 In 1804 he enlisted as a soldier, and was shortly afterwards bought out by his friends.
 He became a student of the Western Academy at Axminster in 1812, and under the influence of a sermon by Dr. Alexander Waugh, volunteered for missionary work.

-He was accepted by the London Missionary Society, and embarked for Madras 20 April 1816.
+He was accepted by the London Missionary Society, and embarked for Madras 20 April 1816, with another missionary, Charles Mead, who was taking up a post as successor to William Tobias Ringeltaube.

 There he engaged in English services for the schools, soldiers and residents, while studying the native languages.
-His health soon failed, and he was sent in September 1818 to Nágarkoil in Travancore, where, after suffering from the cholera, he returned to England 30 November 1819.
+His health soon failed, and he was sent in September 1818 to Nágarkoil in Travancore; during his short stay, he worked with Mead, and he laid the foundation stone of the Home Church at Nagercoil on New Year’s Day 1819.
+After suffering from the cholera, he returned to England on 30 November 1819.
 A cold climate was recommended, and he sailed on 18 October 1820 for St. Petersburg, intending to proceed to Siberia as a missionary.
-On the persuasion of the British and Americans, he consented to remain in that city, where he laboured successfully, and obtained the support of the emperor and the royal family.
-He also met various members of the Russian nobility including several of the Golitsyn family especially Prince Aleksandr Nicolaevich Golitsyn who served as President of the Russian Bible Society.
+On the persuasion of the British and Americans, he agreed to remain there, where his work obtained the support of the emperor and the royal family.
+He also met various members of the Russian nobility, including several of the Golitsyn family, especially Prince Alexander Nikolaevich Golitsyn who served as President of the Russian Bible Society.
 He was a friend of John Venning and John Paterson who were missionaries as well as advocates of Russian prison reform.